text-forge/web-mode-kit/README.md

 Web Mode Kit is a lightweight and functional mode kit for Text Forge code editor.
 It's a part of official Text Forge mode kits.

 ## Kit Contents
-- HMTL Mode - Advanced Formatting and Code Completion
+- HMTL Mode
+  Advanced mode for working with htm and html files, with smart auto formatting and highlighter.
+Also contains a simple code completion.
-- CSS Mode - In progress
+- CSS Mode - ⚠️ In progress
-- JavaScript Mode - In progress
+- JavaScript Mode - ⚠️ In progress
-- Markdown - In progress
+- Markdown - ⚠️ In progress
-- JSON - In progress
+- JSON - ⚠️ In progress

 ## Setup
 Supports Text Forge 0.1-stable and newer versions.